khronokernel/HP-Elite-X2-G1-Hackintosh/README.md

 **Removing XOSI Renames**:

-Thanks to DhiankG, XOSI renames are no longer needed.
+Thanks to [DhinakG](https://github.com/dhinakg), XOSI renames are no longer needed.
 Instead only needing the following patch:

 ```
 Comment | String |  Enable Touchscreen in macOS